isabella232/sign-integrations.en/help/workday/quick-start.md

     If false, it executes step “bb” which uses a Japanese language document.

-* Defines the signature process in the Document Review step “bc”.
+* Defines the signature process in the [!UICONTROL Review Document Step] “bc”.
 * Defines the decision point to make an offer in the required completion step “d”.

-The Dynamic document being generated in step “ba” is called *Offer Letter* and contains a single text block named *Rapid Offer*.
+The Dynamic document being generated in step “ba” is called [!UICONTROL Offer Letter] and contains a single text block named [!UICONTROL Rapid Offer].
 You can add multiple text blocks such as header, salutation, compensation, stock, closing, terms, and more as required.

 ![Workday view document page](images/offer-letter-575.png)

-The Dynamic offer letter below is created in the Workday rich text editor.
-The items highlighted in *gray* are Workday provided objects that reference contextual data.
+The Dynamic offer letter below is created in the [!DNT Workday] rich text editor.
+The items highlighted in *gray* are [!DNT Workday] provided objects that reference contextual data.

 Items in {{brackets}} are [Adobe Text tags](https://adobe.com/go/adobesign_text_tag_guide).

 ![Example dynamic form](images/script.png)

-Within the *Review Document* step, the dynamic document is referenced from the previous step and defines the sequential signature process via two signing groups.
+Within the [!UICONTROL Review Document Step], the dynamic document is referenced from the previous step and defines the sequential signature process via two signing groups.

 The behavior illustrated below will route the dynamically generated document first to the Hiring Manager, and then to the Candidate.